br-automation-community/BRLibToHelp/README.md

 # Introduction
-This python project is used to parse B&R Automation library from Automation Studio project and generate a CHM help file, it let generate sources and a .bat file to recompile it if modifications are made.
+This python project is used to parse B&R Automation library from Automation Studio project and generate a CHM help file.
+It generates sources and a .bat file to recompile it if modifications are made.

 > [!NOTE]
 > If you add / remove html files you may have troubles trying to regenerate it from the .bat file.
 If you delete / add functions or function blocks please run again the python application.

-It handle IEC and ANSI C libraries.
+It handles IEC and ANSI C libraries.
 > [!WARNING]
-> For ANSI C if there is header files in the library folder (.h) they are not parsed.
+> For ANSI C, if there are header files in the library folder (.h) they are not parsed.

 # Requirements
 - Python 3.13.9 (only if running from source)